Tefx/TCYSIM/README.md

 TCYSIM

 This is the yard simulation framework to support the Next Generation Container Terminals porject.

 The documentation can be found in final project report.
+They will be updated here later.